mongodb/specifications/source/crud/tests/README.md

 Assert that `error.partialResult` is populated.
 Assert that `error.partialResult.insertedCount` is equal to `maxWriteBatchSize + 1`.

+Assert that two CommandStartedEvents were observed for the `bulkWrite` command.

 ### 6. `MongoClient.bulkWrite` handles `WriteError`s across batches

 Test that `MongoClient.bulkWrite` handles individual write errors across batches for ordered and unordered bulk